collapsed-stacks/startups/questions/11001/can-a-us-company-raise-capital-in-other-currencies.md

 - tagged: `funding`
 - score: 2

-<p>I have a Delaware C-Corp</p>
+I have a Delaware C-Corp

-<p>I want to raise one million Euros in an equity round at a X million Euros valuation.
+I want to raise one million Euros in an equity round at a X million Euros valuation.
 (European investors don't like convertible notes...
-No matter the amount, so it has to be an equity round)</p>
+No matter the amount, so it has to be an equity round)

-<p>Is that even possible ?
-Can I legally have a price per share written in a non-US currency ?</p>
+Is that even possible ?
+Can I legally have a price per share written in a non-US currency ?

-<p>Thanks !</p>
+Thanks !

 ## Answer 11003